pchemguy/SQLiteC-for-VBA/SQLiteC-Statement.md

 #### ILiteADO interface

-SQLiteCStatement class implements ILiteADO interface.
-While the current LiteADO/ILiteADO implementation does not support parameterized queries, the SQLiteCStatement/ILiteADO implementation provides such support.
+SQLiteCStatement class implements the ILiteADO interface accessible via the *ExecADO* property.
+While the current ILiteADO/LiteADO implementation does not support parameterized queries, the ILiteADO/SQLiteCStatement implementation provides such support.
 Another important aspect is that this implementation handles the SQLite connection object.
 If a connection is not opened before one of the query methods is called, it is opened and closed; otherwise, it remains open.